taqitahmid3425/weather-app/README.md

 # Weather App

-A responsive weather dashboard built with React and Tailwind CSS.
-Search for a city to view its current conditions and a five-day forecast in a clean, focused interface.
+A desktop-only weather dashboard built with React and Tailwind CSS.
+Search for a city to view its current conditions and a five-day forecast while practicing API integration.

 **Live demo:** [taqitahmid3425.github.io/weather-app](https://taqitahmid3425.github.io/weather-app)

 ## Overview

-This project is part of my portfolio and a practical showcase of building a weather experience with React.
+This project is part of my portfolio and a practical showcase of using APIs with React.
 It uses the Open-Meteo APIs to convert a city search into geographic coordinates and retrieve weather data for that location.
+The interface is designed for desktop screens and is not mobile-friendly.

 The dashboard includes: